javiermedinaj/nextjs-profile/app/content/posts/Scraping.md

 - **Avoid unnecessary trips**, as I know exactly which supermarket to go to.

 Additionally, this idea has the potential to scale.
 I have considered offering this service to small businesses that want to optimize their purchases or even to consumers looking to save on their daily shopping.
 What started as a personal tool has become an interesting value proposition for others.
+If you wanna see the more details about my project, you can check out my [GitHub repository](https://github.com/javiermedinaj/market-scrapper).

 ## Conclusion